MartinRovang/nnUNet_MedSeg/code_explaination/exe_train.md

   - `val_list` (list): List of validation images.
 - **Returns**: None.
 The JSON structure is saved in the appropriate directory.

----

-### Main Execution

-On executing the script:

-1. It checks if the input folder exists.
-2. If found, it processes the command-line arguments and initiates the image preparation procedure.
-3. If not, it exits, indicating the missing folder.

----

 #### get_labels